Buddy Collette: Music career

-According to Collette, he formed the second dance band at St. Mary's after he refused to join the Bombardiers on baritone sax, and along with most of the remaining fellows in the marching band realized that the dance band service was much easier than general musicians duty.
-Also in his band were Orlando Stallings on saxophone; James Ellison, Myers Franchot Alexander and Henry Godfrey on trumpet; George Lewis on first trombone; Ralph Thomas on bass tuba; and a few fellows he recalls only by nickname: "the Indian" on bass; "the Spider" and "the Crow" on tenor saxophones.
+According to Collette, he formed the second dance band at St. Mary's after he refused to join the Bombardiers on baritone saxophone, and along with most of the remaining fellows in the marching band, realized that the dance band service was much easier than general musicians duty.
+Also in his band were Orlando Stallings on saxophone; James Ellison, Myers Franchot Alexander, and Henry Godfrey on trumpet; George Lewis on first trombone; Ralph Thomas on bass tuba; and a few fellows he recalls only by nickname: "the Indian" on bass; "the Spider" and "the Crow" on tenor saxophones.
 It was during his time leading these dance bands that he began to hone his arranging and composition skills, as they often needed material to play.

 Both dance bands played gigs at the Stage Door Canteen, the USO in San Francisco that featured 24-hour service and entertainment, as featured acts and as back-ups to the stars that were performing there, usually unannounced, when they were in the San Francisco area.

 Willie Humphrey, a New Orleans Dixieland jazz legend, joined the marching band late.
-Collette recalls that Marshal Royal didn't realize who he was and wasn't that interested in Dixieland, so Collette was able to get him into the Topflighters and subsequently arranged songs to highlight Humphrey's talent.
+Collette recalls that Marshal Royal did not realize who he was and was not that interested in Dixieland, so Collette was able to get him into the Topflighters and subsequently arranged songs to highlight Humphrey's talent.

 Collette and others from St. Mary's played at clubs around San Francisco, especially in Oakland and at Redwood City, south of San Francisco, while in the Navy.
-"When you're in uniform, you're not supposed to be working outside," he writes, "so we would get in civilian clothes–it was such a good job."
+"When you're in uniform, you're not supposed to be working outside," he writes, "so we would get in civilian clothes—it was such a good job."

-Discharged in Dec.
-1945, Collette stayed in the northern California area playing in a combo with Ernie Royal until hearing that Dizzy Gillespie and Charlie Parker were coming to Billy Berg`s in L.A. (in a band that included Ray Brown, Al Haig, Milt Jackson, Stan Levey, and Lucky Thompson).
+Discharged in December 1945, Collette stayed in the northern California area playing in a combo with Ernie Royal until hearing that Dizzy Gillespie and Charlie Parker were coming to Billy Berg's in L.A. (in a band that included Ray Brown, Al Haig, Milt Jackson, Stan Levey, and Lucky Thompson).
 He traveled down to hear them the first night of their performance.
 With all the new activity happening in L.A., he was anxious to return to the area.

-In 1946, he formed the cooperative "The Stars of Swing" with Lucky Thompson, tenor; John Anderson, trumpet; Spaulding Givens, piano; Oscar Bradley, drums; and his two childhood friends: Charles Mingus and Britt Woodman.
+In 1946, he formed the cooperative "The Stars of Swing" with Lucky Thompson, tenor; John Anderson, trumpet; Spaulding Givens, piano; Oscar Bradley, drums; and his two childhood friends Charles Mingus and Britt Woodman.
 Collette recalls that the group, which was formed and played out of the Downbeat Club, was so good that Charlie Parker and other musicians would be in the audience every night they performed.
 "I wish we could have recorded because we were way ahead then, playing a lot of stuff they are playing today."